Overview of Indiana Taxes

 Indiana Property Taxes

 Thinking about a move to the Hoosier State?
 Good news: Indiana has relatively low property taxes.
-In fact, the average annual property tax paid in Indiana is just $1,083.
-This is less than half the national average.
+In fact, the average annual property tax paid in Indiana is just $1,100.
+This is about half the national average.
 Before purchasing a property in Indiana, it’s a good idea to take a look at our mortgage guide.
 It includes important information about mortgage rates and key details about getting a mortgage in the Hoosier State.

 How Property Taxes Work in Indiana

 Real estate owners in the state of Indiana must pay taxes on their property every year.
 Taxes can be paid in two annual installments.
 One is due on May 10 and one is due on November 10.